-Job Costing provides the ability to track all related costs and revenues associated with an unlimited number of projects within your organization.
-Each project or "job" can be tracked at various levels of detail, depending on the job.
+Job Costing provides the ability to track all related costs and revenues associated with an unlimited number of jobs within your organization.
+Each project or job can be tracked in the ERP system at various levels of detail, depending on the job.
+Essentially, Job Costing is a repository of information that is fed via the other integrated financial and operations windows.
+General Ledger, Accounts Receivable, Accounts Payable, Purchase Order, Inventory, Time & Billing and Payroll all play important roles in capturing complete job costing and revenue information.

-The job number is mandatory and represents the highest level of detail where costs and revenue can be recorded.
-The Sub Job, Phase, and Task levels are optional, and represent increasing levels of detail.
+The Job ID is mandatory and represents the highest level of detail where costs and revenue can be recorded.
+The Sub Job, Phase, and Task levels are optional, and represent optional increasing levels of detail.
 Cost Codes are categories of costs common to all jobs that make cross-job comparisons meaningful.
 Cost Types explain the type of cost.
 Examples of Cost Types include: Labor, Material, Overhead, Sub Contracting, and Equipment Rental.

-Not only are actual and committed costs tracked at the various levels for each job, but budgeted costs and budgeted revenues are also tracked at separate levels within a job.
-The total costs incurred, total committed costs, and total hours incurred are tracked at the lowest level of detail and rolled up to all higher levels for reporting.
+Not only are actual and committed costs tracked at the various levels for each job, but also budgeted costs and budgeted revenues are tracked at separate levels within a job in Carillon ERP.
+A project manager may budget costs at the Task level and budget revenue at the Job level.
+The total costs incurred, total committed costs and total hours incurred are tracked at the lowest level of detail and rolled up to all higher levels for reporting.

 Revenue is recognized based on the Percentage of Completion or Completed Contract method.
-Each transaction that updates the costs of a job or any change in a budget amount will trigger the system to automatically recalculate the percentage of completion for you (including the recognizing of revenue) on a transaction by transaction basis.
-The "on-line transaction processing" and "real time processing" capabilities of Carillon® ERP allows for up to the second cost and revenue information.
+Each transaction that updates the costs of a job or any change in a budget amount will trigger the system to automatically recalculate the percentage of completion (including the recognizing of revenue) for you on a transaction by transaction basis.
+The online transaction processing and real-time processing capabilities of the Carillon ERP software allows for up-to-the-second cost and revenue information.